MadLittleMods/zig-neural-networks/dev-notes.md

 So for example during backpropagation, when we multiply the cost vector by this Jacobian, most of the terms just drop away because they're multiplied by 0 and we're just left with the diagonal terms anyway.
-And is equivalent to just multiplying the cost vector by the result of the `deriviative` function for each node which involves a lot less computation (efficient shortcut).
+And is equivalent to just multiplying the cost vector by the result of the `derivative` function for each node which involves a lot less computation (efficient shortcut).

 For multi-input activations like Softmax, the Jacobian Matrix is not sparse so we